celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/adding_stable_assets.md

 ### Constitutional parameters

-As new contracts are added to the registry, new [constitution parameteres](https://docs.celo.org/developer-guide/sdk-code-reference/summary-2/classes/_wrappers_governance_.governancewrapper#isproposalpassing) need to be set.
+As new contracts are added to the registry, new [constitution parameters](https://docs.celo.org/developer-guide/sdk-code-reference/summary-2/classes/_wrappers_governance_.governancewrapper#isproposalpassing) need to be set.
 There's an [issue open](https://github.com/celo-org/celo-monorepo/issues/7318) to include this in the tooling to support it as part of the Contract Release.

 ### Oracle activation

-A following governance proposal needs to be submited to enable [oracles](oracles.md) to report.
+A following governance proposal needs to be submitted to enable [oracles](oracles.md) to report.
 This oracle proposal needs to enable addresses to report to the `StableTokenX` address and, optionally, fund them to pay for gas fees.
 An example of this proposal is the [cEUR oracle activation proposal](https://github.com/celo-org/celo-proposals/blob/master/CGPs/0023.md)[^2].

 ### Oracle report